Fireman9143/ClearCodeTutorials/README.md

 Took an idea for random weather from the Udemy course, adapted it to randomly change the forecast and update weather.

+Trying to get the blobs to attack the plants without the plant resource was tricky.
+I probably have way too many death/dying signals at this point, and I'm not entirely sure how I got it to work, but it works.
+In order to get the plant info boxes to update in real time without a level_reset(), I called plant_info_container.update_all() in the game _process loop.

 CURRENT ISSUES WORKING:

 HOUSE WALL TILEMAP IS NOT APPLYING CORRECTLY